 “Single sessions of activity reduce anxiety, improve mood, and raise feelings of energy that last for several hours.
 Long-term participation can significantly improve conditions such as clinical anxiety and depression to a degree that rivals medication, both in adults and adolescents.”

 —Jack Raglin, PhD, Department of Kinesiology at Indiana University-Bloomington

-Exercise Prevents Substance Use Disorder
+How Exercise Prevents Substance Use Disorder

+Not only do sports reduce stress and keep anxiety and depression at bay, research shows that regular exercise can help people recover from substance use disorder, and stay in recovery long term.
 Scientists are still looking closely at the neurobiological underpinnings of this discovery.
 Moreover, they are examining its ramifications for treatment.
 Essentially, physical activity, such as teen athletics, provides a healthy reward for the brain.

 Evidence shows that exercise can be used as an alternative reward for the body and brain.
 As a result, staying sober is easier.
 Teen sports can pave the way.

 In addition to the immediate mental benefits of sports, playing team sports in high school appears to predict better mental health later in life.
 A 2019 study tested this theory on close to 10,000 participants, about half of whom experienced childhood trauma.
 They found that individuals with a history of trauma had a significantly lower chance of being diagnosed with depression or anxiety if they had participated in team sports as adolescents.

 Another study, published in the Journal of Adolescent Health, found that students who play team sports in grades 8 through 12 have less stress and better mental health as young adults.
 In the study, 850 students from 10 Canadian schools were surveyed about their participation in school sports, such as basketball, soccer, track and field, wrestling, and gymnastics.